 Types of thermostatic shower valve

-Our entry level Economy valve is typically known as a bar valve and sits external to the wall.
+The Orchard Eden valve (pictured below) is typically known as a bar valve and sits external to the wall.
 It is easy to fit and manufactured in ABS plastic and brass for durability.
-The valve features a chrome plated finish and has easy to read, easy to grip flow and temperature control dials.
+The valve features a chrome-plated finish and has easy to read, easy to grip flow and temperature control dials.

 This is for use with a single outlet and you can choose your own slider rail kit to go with it.

-If you’re looking for something a bit more designer, our Minimalist exposed thermostatic shower valve allows you to switch between two outlets, for example an overhead shower and a handset.
+If you’re looking for something a bit more designer, the Mode Foster twin thermostatic push button shower valve with diverter (pictured below) allows you to switch between 2 outlets, for example, an overhead shower and a handset.
 This is known as an exposed valve, as the workings sit external to the wall.

-For a more sleek and discreet style, you can choose a concealed valve, like our Cubik oval twin thermostatic shower valve.
+For a more sleek and discreet style, you can choose a concealed valve, like the Mode Ellis oval twin thermostatic shower valve.
 All the workings sit behind a plate that is fitted flush to the wall, leaving just the control mechanisms exposed.

 For further information on the different types of thermostatic shower valve, please see our in-depth guide to twin and triple shower valves.

 A thermostatic shower valve controls how the hot and cold water supplies mix, and adjusts according to the heat of the water itself, helping to maintain a steady temperature.